Transactionalism: Transactional competence

-Philosophy
+Philosophical branches

 Metaphysics: transactional (vs. self-actional or interactional)

 The transactional view of metaphysics—studying the nature of reality or what is real—deals with the inseparability of what is known and how humans inquire into what is known—both knowing and the known.
 Since the age of Aristotle, humans have shifted from one paradigm or system of "logic" to another before a transactional metaphysics evolved with a focus that examines and inquires into solving problems first and foremost based on the relationship of man as a biological organism (with a brain and a body) shaped by its environment.
 In the book Transactionalism (2015), the nature of reality is traced historically from self-action to interaction to transactional competence each as its own age of knowing or episteme.

 The pre-Galilean age of knowing is defined by self-action "where things [and thereby people] are viewed as acting on their own powers."
 In Knowing and the Known, Dewey and Bentley wrote, "The epistemologies, logics, psychologies and sociologies [of our day] are still largely [understood] on a self-actional basis."

 The result of Newtonian physics, interaction marks the second age of knowing; a system marked especially by the "third 'law of motion'—that action and reaction are equal and opposite".

 The third episteme is transactional competence.
 With origins in the contributions of Darwin, "man's understandings are finite as opposed to infinite.
 In the same way, his views, goals, commitments, and beliefs have relative status as opposed to absolute."
 John Dewey and Arthur Bentley asserted this competence as "the right to see together, extensionally and durationally, much that is talked about conventionally as if it were composed of irreconcilable separates."
-We tend to avoid considering our actions as part of a dynamic and transactional whole, whether in mundane or complex activities; whether in making an invitation, request, or offer or in the complex management of a program or company.
-We tend to avoid studying, thinking, and planning our moves and moods for a comprehensive, reciprocal, and co-constitutive—in other words, transactional—whole.
+Individuals tend to avoid considering their actions as part of a dynamic and transactional whole, whether in mundane or complex activities; whether in making an invitation, request, or offer, or in the complex management of a program or company.
+There is frequently a tendency to overlook the study, planning, and reflection on moves and moods as components of a comprehensive, reciprocal, and co-constitutive—in other words, transactional—whole.